 What are some of your more embarrassing or humorous moments?
 (Come on, we’re all friends here.)
+Alternative question: If you Jesus was coming back again tomorrow, how would you spend your last day on earth?

 I have studied this really intensely at different times over the years.
 Reading every book on the topic that I could find, studying the Bible, checking the original Greek meaning of the words, etc. To me, it is a huge, complex, wonderfully-frustrating puzzle.
 And I could never really understand it . . . until this last time that I studied it.
 And I was finally able to settle this issue in my mind once and for all.